rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	> **Custom Create** a website if you plan to deploy a completed web application to Window Azure and you want to simultaneously set up a database for use with your website.
 	>
-	> We need to specify the URL through which this app will be accessed, as well as the region where our application will be hosted.
+	> We need to specify the URL through which this app will be accessed, as well as the region where the application will be hosted.
 	>
 	> POINT: **Notice how fast our Web site was provisioned**.